FrankasProjects/cloud-native-reliability-deployment/Deployment/Reliability/Distribution/Data/RDS/readme.md

-# AWS RDS for Maria DB
+# AWS RDS for MariaDB
 This part of the repository replaces the MariaDB container of the TeaStore with an Amazon RDS Maria DB Instance in order to achieve physical data distribution.
 For the creation of the database instance, AWS Controllers for Kubernetes (ACK) is used, which allows to create AWS resources within the Kubernetes environment.